Structure of the IT Documentation#

 Upon logging in, the dashboard and widgets are displayed.
 From here you can start to explore the IT documentation.
 Almost all functionalities of i-doit can be accessed from the main navigation bar (the black bar at the top).

 For better orientation you can take a look at the bread crumb navigation.
 From here you can access pages which are higher in the hierarchy.

 Object type groups comprise object types which instantiate objects, which in turn inherit categories, which then include attributes.
 Got it?
 Again from the start:

-It is not uncommon that a lot of object types are in use in a living and well-maintained.
+It is not uncommon that a lot of object types are in use in a living and well-maintained IT documentation.
 Object types of the same kind can be grouped in order to have a clear overview of this abundance of data.
 These object type groups appear in the main navigation bar (top section) of i-doit.

 i-doit already contains a lot of pre-configured object types in the default installation.
 If those are not enough, you can create your own custom object types.